Fairfax-Falls Church Community Services Board Alert:

 CSB Division Descriptions

-Behavioral Health Outpatient & Case Management Services includes outpatient programming, case management, and intensive outpatient programming, for people with mental illness, substance use disorders and/or co-occurring disorders.
+The Adult Behavioral Health Outpatient Program (BHOP) provides Case Management Services and Outpatient Programs for people with serious mental illness (SMI), substance use disorders (SUD) and/or co-occurring disorders (COD).
 Individuals served may also have co-occurring developmental disabilities.
+The goal of services is to provide episodic treatment to people to enable them to live effectively with community support.

-Case management services are strength-based, person-centered services for adults who have serious and persistent mental illness and who may also have co-occurring substance use disorders.
-Services focus on interventions that support recovery and independence to improve quality of life, crisis prevention and management, psychiatric and medication management and referral to group and peer supports.
-The goal of case management services is to work in partnership with individuals to stabilize behavioral health crises and symptoms, facilitate a successful life in the community, help manage symptom reoccurrence, build resilience, and promote self-management, self-advocacy, and wellness.
+Case Management Services are strength-based, person-centered services for adults who have serious and persistent mental illness.
+Services focus on interventions that support recovery and independence.
+The goal of mental health case management services is to work in partnership with individuals to stabilize behavioral health crises and symptoms, facilitate a successful life in the community, help manage symptom reoccurrence, build resilience, and promote self-management, self-advocacy, and wellness.

 Emergency and Crisis Care Services